 In aquaculture, where garlic is already used against the white faeces syndrome in shrimp caused by the combination of gregarines parasite and high levels of Vibrio spp., Excential Alliin Plus is applied to deter sea lice in aqua populations including cobia fish.

 Other species can benefit from the properties that comprise of Excential Alliin Plus.

-For example, in ruminants Excential Alliin Plus has been most useful in the diet of young calves suffering from diarrhoea and Cryptosporidium.
+For example, in ruminants Excential Alliin Plus has been most useful in the diet of young calves suffering from diarrhoea and cryptosporidium.

-Excential Alliin Plus used in swine was tested against A. pleuromoniae induced coughing and supports performance.
+In swine, Excential Alliin Plus used in swine was tested against